aerth/seconf/README.md

 I created this for GNU Social client [go-quitter](https://github.com/aerth/go-quitter), so that the username and password (and node) would not be stored in plain-text.
 If your app can use `seconf`, go ahead! my contact form [cosgo](https://github.com/aerth/cosgo) also uses it to store SMTP API keys.

+## Attention

+This project has not been reviewed by security professionals.
+Its internals, data formats, and interfaces may change at any time in the future without warning.

 ```